 Why have a Car?

 90% of cars in the world at any given point are doing nothing.
-Yet you are carrying the cost of depreciation, of Insurance, of space, of time and money in cleaning, maintenance and repair–with the constant need to go to gas stations, stuck in traffic with numerous others doing equally redundant exercises.
+Yet the consumer is carrying the cost of depreciation, of Insurance, of space, of time and money in cleaning, maintenance and repair–with the constant need to go to gas stations, or the mind numbing stupidity of being stuck in traffic (where ones brain might actually die or at least be permanently scarred by the entrapment of abhorrent talk radio) with numerous others doing equally redundant and dangerous exercises.

-In many Countries now, transportation choices are changing rapidly, especially in urban areas.
-As early as 2016-17 Singapore is slated to having driver-less “pods.”
+In many Countries transportation choices are changing rapidly, especially in urban areas.
+As early as 2017-18 Singapore is slated to having driver-less “pods.”
 Once one City can show success, other City’s will just look silly if they do nothing.
 In the UK the number of men under 20 seeking a driving license has fallen by 72%.
-In just one year in Britain, the percentage of 17 to 20 year-olds with driving licenses fell from 48% in the early 1990’s to 35% last year.
+Just recently in Britain, the percentage of 17 to 20 year-olds with driving licenses fell from 48% in the early 1990’s to 35% last year.

 As The Guardian reports; “Young people today would rather have the latest smartphone than a flashy car.
 And the number of them who can drive is plummeting.
 Is Britain’s love affair with the car really over?”

-Parents reliving their own adolescent dreams hurry to pass on the same dream to their kids, oblivious to the fact that kids, while not wanting to bite the hands that feed them, are hardly thirsting for this economic anchor.
-For today’s kids, ever smarter phones are indispensable, they are well-trained not to drink and drive, always have a designated driver, gotten used to shared rides, to “UBERring it”—and just use their parents cars when they do actually need a car.
+Parents reliving their own adolescent dreams, hurry to pass on the same dream to their kids, oblivious to the fact that kids, while not wanting to bite the hand that feeds them, are hardly thirsting for this economic anchor.
+For today’s kids, ever smarter phones are indispensable, they are well-trained not to drink and drive, always have a designated driver, have gotten used to shared rides, to “UBERring it”—and they just use their parents cars when they do actually need a car.

 OK—so let us look at what the naysayers will say: